HackerSpace-PESU/pesu-for-dummies/the-rr-campus.md

 ***

 ### Sutta Gully
 There is no student in PES RR Campus who hasn't visited the Sutta Gully ever in their time in PESU.
-Just a few metres walk away from the campus, it has shops selling some of the best food you can think of.
-Examples include: 99 Variety Dosas, Shawarma Rolls, Momos, Kathi Rolls, Fruit juices and milkshakes, and some of the best stuff you could think of.
+Just a few hundred metres walk away from the campus, it has shops selling some of the best food you can think of.
+Examples include: 99 Variety Dosas, Shawarma Rolls, Momos, Kathi Rolls, Vada Pav, Fruit juices and milkshakes, and some of the best stuff you could think of.